FAQ

 A:

-- Dedicated support: Use the first icon on the right of the top bar (“Dedicated support”) to reach the team
+- Dedicated support: Click the first icon on the right of the top bar (“Dedicated support”) to reach the team

-- Help: Click the ? help button at the bottom-right for guides and how-tos
+- Help: Click the ? button at the bottom-right for guides and how-tos

 Q: How do I show 3MF colors in Bambu Studio?